thewh1teagle/rookie/docs/General.md

 ## Password prompt

-This library may trigger a password prompt with kde-wallet on linux / MacOS with chromium based browsers when accessing browser cookies.
+This library may trigger a password prompt with kde-wallet on linux / macOS with chromium based browsers when accessing browser cookies.

 ## Session Cookies Retrieval